Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard.

 The Dashboard provides a quick overview, with additional detail available, about overall performance and student group performance on multiple measures of student success.
 This will assist in identifying strengths, weaknesses and areas in need of improvement for local educational agencies and schools.

 Will local educational agencies and schools receive a single, overall rating?

 No. The Dashboard shows performance on multiple measures that contribute to a quality education for students.
 This provides a more complete picture of how schools are meeting the needs of the students they serve.

 Why does the Dashboard include multiple measures?

-The Dashboard is the result of hundreds of meetings with parents/guardians, teachers, students and community members who provided feedback and suggestions on the new school accountability system.
+The Dashboard is the result of hundreds of meetings with parents/caregivers, teachers, students and community members who provided feedback and suggestions on the new school accountability system.
 A consistent piece of feedback was that reducing the multiple measures to a single number would leave out information that is important to many parents/caregivers and stakeholders.